jiwonyun780/titanic-machine-learning-disaster/README.md

 - **Model Implementation Code**: [Titanic_LogisticRegression](https://github.com/jiwonyun780/titanic-machine-learning-disaster/blob/main/Titanic_Project.ipynb)

 ### Intended Use
-- **Primary Intended Uses**: Educational example for predicting Titanic survival outcomes using machine learning.
+- **Primary Intended Uses**: The model is an example of a classifier used for machine learning educational purposes only.
-- **Primary Intended Users**: GWU students learning machine learning concepts.
+- **Primary Intended Users**: Students and anyone interested in machine learning education.
-- **Out-of-Scope Use Cases**: Any application beyond education or research purposes.
+- **Out-of-Scope Use Cases**: Anything that is not for machine learning educational purposes.

 ## Training Data
 - **Source**: [Kaggle Titanic - Machine Learning from Disaster](https://www.kaggle.com/c/titanic/data)